-Icon Description ζ١, Decreases speaker volume incrementally while you hold down the key. 口") Increases speaker volume incrementally while you hold down the key. Ą Mutes the microphone. '\ Turns the keyboard backlight off or on.
+Icon Description Switches the screen image among display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
+Decreases the screen brightness incrementally as long as you hold down the key.
+Increases the screen brightness incrementally as long as you hold down the key. Ø Mutes or restores speaker sound. ۲, Decreases speaker volume incrementally while you hold down the key. ⟨1") Increases speaker volume incrementally while you hold down the key. Ź Mutes the microphone. , iii Turns the keyboard backlight off or on.
 On select products, you can adjust the brightness of the keyboard backlight.
 Press the key repeatedly to adjust the brightness from high (when you first start up the computer), to low, to off.
-After you adjust the keyboard backlight setting, the backlight reverts to your previous setting each time you turn on the computer.
-The keyboard backlight turns off after 30 seconds of inactivity.
+After you adjust the keyboard backlight setting, the backlight will revert to your previous setting each time you turn on the computer.
+The keyboard backlight will turn off after 30 seconds of inactivity.
 To turn the keyboard backlight back on, press any key or tap the touchpad (select products only).
-To conserve battery power, turn off this feature. insert Turns the insert function on or off.
-2 Turns the wireless feature on or off.
-NOTE: A wireless network must be set up before a wireless connection is possible. ⇔ Executes frequently used tasks.
-Some tasks might not be available on all products.
-Opens an application, file, or website Enters frequently used text into a permanent clipboard Ability to change system profiles Ability to change system properties Executes user-defined key sequences
+To conserve battery power, turn off this feature. insert Turns the insert function on or off. ~ Turns the wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible.

 NOTE: The action key feature is enabled at the factory.
 On select products only, you can disable this feature by pressing and holding the fn key and the left shift key.
-The fn lock light turns on.
+The fn lock light will turn on.
 After you have disabled the action key feature, you can still perform each function by pressing the fn key in combination with the appropriate action key.